 Figure 11 displays the locations for which UWI winds were more than 8 m/s weaker (top panel), respectively more than 8 m/s stronger (lower panel) than FG winds.
-Like for Cycle 154, such collocations are isolated, and often indicate meteorologicaly active regions, for which UWI data and ECMWF model field show reasonably small differences in phase and/or intensity.
+Like for Cycle 156, such collocations are isolated, and often indicate meteorologicaly active regions, for which UWI data and ECMWF model field show reasonably small differences in phase and/or intensity.
 Deviations near the poles are the result of imperfect sea-ice flagging.

 Two cases for which UWI winds were considerably different from FG winds are presented in Figure 12.
+Both are in the Atlantic (8 May and 15 May 2010), and both indicate a mismatch in the position of a front.

 Average bias levels and standard deviations of UWI winds relative to FG winds are displayed in Table 1.
-From this it follows that the bias of UWI winds was less negative (-0.81 m/s, was -0.94 m/s), being around the level for nominal data in 2000.
+From this it follows that the bias of UWI winds was more negative (-1.03 m/s, was -0.87 m/s), being around -0.1 m/s more negative than for nominal data in 2000.